IdentityModel/Documentation/docs/aspnetcore/web.rst

 .. image:: images/Web.gif

-Full sample can be found in the samples folder.
+Full sample can be found in the `samples <https://github.com/IdentityModel/IdentityModel.AspNetCore>`_.